tcoopman/irmin-tutorial/src/Contents.md

 }
 ```

-Now let's turn it into a representation that Irmin will understand!
+Let's turn it into a representation that Irmin will understand!
 First color has to be wrapped, variants are modeled using the `variant` function:

 ```ocaml
 module Car: Irmin.Contents.S with type t = car = struct